polazarus/z3-installer/README.md

 *   `Makefile.ocaml`, the Makefile for the Ocaml library
 *   `download.sh`, a shell script (tested with bash and dash) that selects, downloads, extracts the suitable tarball from the Z3 project's website
+*   `download-links.txt`, a list of links to the last binary version of Z3 for Linux and OS X

 Acknowledgements
 ----------------